confidential-containers/confidential-containers/governance.md

 A contributor can propose themself or someone else as a maintainer by opening an issue in the repository for the project in question.

+### Removing project maintainers

+Inactive maintainers can be removed by the Steering Committee.
+Maintainers are considered inactive if they have made no GitHub contributions relating to the project they maintain for more than six months.
+Before removing a maintainer, the Steering Commitee should notify the maintainer of their status.

+Not all inactive maintainers must be removed.
+This process should mainly be used to remove maintainers that have permanently moved on from the project.

 ## Steering Committee Member

 The Steering Committee (SC) is the overall Confidential Containers organization governing body.